FunnyKoalaBear/cookGPT/README.md

 - **Visual Feedback**: Color-coded buttons and intuitive controls
 - **Custom Styling**: Attractive background and modern design elements

+## Distinctiveness and Complexity

+CookGPT is a unique project because it combines AI-powered recipe generation with real-time, user-specific pantry management.
+The system communicates with OpenAI’s GPT API to suggest recipes based on the exact ingredients a user has, handling ingredient substitutions, optimization, and dietary preferences.
+Integrating AI with a dynamic backend and frontend required careful planning and coordination, making the project more advanced than typical recipe apps.

+The project also demonstrates full-stack complexity.
+Users can add, remove, and update pantry items across multiple categories with different units, all reflected immediately through JavaScript-powered interactions.
+Django models handle complex many-to-many relationships between users, ingredients, and recipes while maintaining data integrity.
+The combination of AI integration, interactive frontend, and personalized user data makes CookGPT both distinctive and technically challenging.

 ## 🛠️ Technology Stack

 - **Backend**: Django 5.1.7 (Python web framework)